shoaibahmed3711/Retail-genie/README.md

 npm run preview
 ```

+## Deployment

+### Deploying with Render

+This project includes a `render.yaml` file for automatic deployment with Render:

+1. Connect your GitLab/GitHub repository to Render
+2. Render will automatically detect the configuration
+3. Your app will be built and deployed at the URL provided by Render

-## Deployment to GitLab Pages
+### Deploying to GitLab Pages

-This project is configured for automatic deployment to GitLab Pages:
+This project is also configured for deployment to GitLab Pages:

 1. Push your changes to the main branch
 2. GitLab CI/CD will automatically build and deploy your application